metomi/rose/sphinx/api/rosie-web.rst

    Return a list of suites matching all search terms.

    :arg str prefix: Repository prefix.
-   :param list query: List of queries.
+   :param list q: List of queries.
    :param string format: Desired return format (``json`` or ``None``).
    :param flag all_revs: Switch on searching older revisions of current suites
       and deleted suites.